4nt01ne/shoppinglist/README.md

 * running Webpack
 * putting all your javascripts in a jar available for your backend.

-It is using spring-boot run the backend.
+It is using spring-boot to run the backend.

 ## Compile
 In shoppinglist-package directory: mvn clean install